-In SQL Server, we have two keys which distinctively or uniquely identify a record in the database.
-Both the keys seem identical, but actually, both are different in features and in behaviours.
-In this article, I would like to share the key differences between primary key and unique key.
+In SQL Server, we have two keys that distinctively or uniquely identify a record in the database.
+Both the keys seem identical, but actually, both are different in features and in behaviors.
+In this article, I would like to share the key differences between the primary key and the unique key.

-For more help about keys in SQL Server refer the article Different Types of SQL Keys.
+For more help about keys in SQL Server refer to the article Different Types of SQL Keys.

 Difference between Primary Key and Unique Key